-- What sort of aid does XYZ college offer to students like me?
+19. What sort of aid do colleges offer to students like me?

 Financial aid packages from colleges can make a huge difference when it comes to the cost of attendance.
-Depending on your situation, you may be eligible for a significant aid package; ask your counselor how you stack up to others who have attended that school.
+Depending on your situation, you may be eligible for a significant aid package.
+Ask your counselor how you stand out from others who have attended that school.

 Schools often have a financial aid night that informs families about aid options.
-It’s a really, really good idea to attend and learn more about the savings you can make, and the steps you can take to earn even more aid.
+It’s a great idea to attend and learn more about the savings you can keep, and the steps you can take to earn even more aid.